rickkas7/firebase_tutorial/README.md

 Updates to this document are here: [https://github.com/rickkas7/firebase_tutorial] (https://github.com/rickkas7/firebase_tutorial).

+**Updated March 18, 2017**: Added the *Using the Webhook body feature* section to describe how to store true numbers to be stored in Firebase.

 ## Getting started

 To get started, go to [https://firebase.google.com/] (https://firebase.google.com/) and click the **Get Started For Free** button.
 If you're not already logged into Google you might need to do that as well.